Enhanced penalties on the cards for issuing fatwas on heresy

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Council of Islamic Ideology (CII) Chairman Dr Qibla Ayaz has said that the Council would recommend enhanced punishment for those who issue decrees of death for heresy.
+ISLAMABAD: Council of Islamic Ideology (CII) Chairman Dr Qibla Ayaz said that the Council would recommend enhanced punishment for those who issue decrees of death for heresy.

-He said the CII was planning to invoke parliamentary help in this regard as individuals and groups are not empowered to issue fatwa on heresy.
-He said the Council members will receive the Sikh pilgrims at Kartarpur.
+He said that CII is planning to invoke parliamentary help in this regard as individuals, groups are not empowered to issue fatwa on heresy.
+He said that Council members will receive Sikh pilgrims at Kartarpur

+Dr Qibla said that legislation process for interest-free system was being completed.

+He said that presence of minister in the meeting reflects government’s seriousness in implementing recommendations of the Council.

-Earlier, Minister for Religious Affairs and Interfaith Harmony Noorul Haq Qadri on Tuesday said there would be no room for interest-based economic system while following the role model of the state of Madinah.
+Earlier, Minister for Religious Affairs and Interfaith Harmony Noorul Haq Qadari on Tuesday said there would be no room for interest-based economic system while following role model of state of Madinah.

 He maintained the present government would take full benefit from expertise of the CII and save it from becoming a non-active institution.
 “We will give weight to recommendations of the Council,” the minister said.

-Minister for Religious Affairs said the CII was a constitutional body and, therefore, Prime Minister Imran Khan would also meet the council’s chairman and its members.
-“We will implement practicable recommendations of the council in shortest-possible time,” he said.
+Minister for Religious Affairs said the CII was a constitutional body and therefore, Prime Minister Imran Khan would also meet Council’s chairman and its members.
+“We will implement practicable recommendations of the Council in shortest possible time,” he said.

-ISLAMABAD: The Council of Islamic Ideology (CII) Chairman Dr Qibla Ayaz has said that the Council would recommend enhanced punishment for those who issue decrees of death for heresy.
+ISLAMABAD: Council of Islamic Ideology (CII) Chairman Dr Qibla Ayaz said that the Council would recommend enhanced punishment for those who issue decrees of death for heresy.

-He said the CII was planning to invoke parliamentary help in this regard as individuals and groups are not empowered to issue fatwa on heresy.
-He said the Council members will receive the Sikh pilgrims at Kartarpur.
+He said that CII is planning to invoke parliamentary help in this regard as individuals, groups are not empowered to issue fatwa on heresy.
+He said that Council members will receive Sikh pilgrims at Kartarpur

+Dr Qibla said that legislation process for interest-free system was being completed.

+He said that presence of minister in the meeting reflects government’s seriousness in implementing recommendations of the Council.

-Earlier, Minister for Religious Affairs and Interfaith Harmony Noorul Haq Qadri on Tuesday said there would be no room for interest-based economic system while following the role model of the state of Madinah.
+Earlier, Minister for Religious Affairs and Interfaith Harmony Noorul Haq Qadari on Tuesday said there would be no room for interest-based economic system while following role model of state of Madinah.

 He maintained the present government would take full benefit from expertise of the CII and save it from becoming a non-active institution.
 “We will give weight to recommendations of the Council,” the minister said.

-Minister for Religious Affairs said the CII was a constitutional body and, therefore, Prime Minister Imran Khan would also meet the council’s chairman and its members.
-“We will implement practicable recommendations of the council in shortest-possible time,” he said.
+Minister for Religious Affairs said the CII was a constitutional body and therefore, Prime Minister Imran Khan would also meet Council’s chairman and its members.
+“We will implement practicable recommendations of the Council in shortest possible time,” he said.